 Although the COVID-19 pandemic is far from over, companies around the world are slowly beginning to re-open.
 Apple recently announced over 100 retail stores are reopening and Google said some of its offices will open in July.
 Overall, as dozens of states move towards partial and full reopenings, there is a building sense around the country that people want to return to “normal”.
+However, for some industries, the outcome has been positive.
+Taking into account that the outsourcing technology sector has had a good streak.

 However, this “normal” will not be easy to create.
 Bain & Company recently published a report in which they compared business leaders’ post-COVID-19 plans to the Marshall Plan for European recovery after World War II.
 They explained leaders must begin to “lay the foundation to retool for a different future.”
 Furthermore, publications like the Harvard Business School and Fast Company have expressed that business leaders will need to roll out various new initiatives: work from home protocols, revised supply chains, and a positive, yet distanced company culture.
 Clearly, leaders have a lot on their plates.